Yoga Class Descriptions

 Yin Yoga and Yin & Tonic

 Yin Yoga is a deliciously slow and deep form of practice which is ideal for everybody but particularly those with less ease in the joints.
 Yin Yoga nurtures the deep connective and myofascial tissues, so it is also ideal for athletes too.
-It works into the organs addressing imbalances via stimulation of the meridians and permits the smooth flow of life-giving Chi in the practitioner.
+It works into the organs addressing imbalances via stimulation of the meridians and permits the smooth flow of life-giving Qi in the practitioner.
 Yin practice is meditative and uses both pranayama and mindful techniques to ease stress and heal body and mind.
 Restorative yoga beautifully compliments Yin in its deeply restful and supportive action promoting relaxation and healing.
+The practice concludes with a sound-led relaxation

 Yoga Nidra (Sleep Yoga)